BowMonk/valoCV/README.md

 #### Training and Validation: Harmonizing Datasets and Embracing Diversity

-For training YOLO, we utilized three distinct datasets, each with its unique characteristics but adhering to a consistent format.
+For training YOLO, we utilized all three distinct datasets, each with its unique characteristics but adhering to a consistent format.
 The quality of images within these datasets varied, as did the labels they utilized.

 All datasets encompassed `EnemyHead` and `EnemyBody` labels, which were our primary focus for this study.
 However, they also contained additional labels such as `BoomBot` and other game-specific abilities.
 These extra labels, although interesting, did not align directly with our current objective.

 To achieve a streamlined training process, we undertook the task of re-labeling these datasets.
 This harmonization allowed us to align the data more closely with our goal.
 We adopted the following label convention: `['boomybot', 'enemyBody', 'enemyHead', 'smoke', 'splat', 'teammate', 'walledoff enemy']`.
 This decision was guided by the inner workings of YOLO.

 YOLO operates based on class predictions rather than class names, translating our meticulously chosen labels into a plain numerical list: `[0, 1, 2, 3, 4, 5, 6, 7]`.
 Through our re-labeling effort, we ensured that every class number correctly corresponded to its respective label across all datasets.

 One might question our decision to use a wide range of image qualities, rather than solely high-resolution images or curating a pruned selection.
 The answer lies in the trade-off between quality and diversity.
 Incorporating images of varying quality level challenged YOLO's ability to interpret images under different conditions.
 This not only enriched our training data but also aimed to enhance YOLO's generalization performance on the test set, crafting a more robust model ready to tackle different angles one might encounter in Valorant.
+Therefore all 3 datasets was merged into one and used for training the Yolo model.

 ##### Process and Commands
 The training process is initiated through a command-line interface, which accepts a set of parameters: the image size, batch size, number of epochs, a data.yaml file specifying the dataset configuration, the chosen model, and the weights.